skeuomorph-wow/suboptimal/README.md

 Mints MT, Skeu/Bebu OT.
 Ebonroc, taunt on Shadow of Ebonroc.
 Flamegor, pre-taunt wing buffet.

 Hunters tranq shot.
-TODO note: rotation?

 ## Chrom

 Mints MT, Skeu building threat for first round of breaths then switching to cat if no time lapse.

 DPS, if you don't wanna die, stay behind Skeu for first 2 breaths.

+Hunters tranq shot.

 ## Nef